ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 At each remaining input from potentially untrusted users you need to validate the data that comes in.
 These input validation checks are a kind of security check, so you need to make sure that these input validation checks are non-bypassable, as we discussed earlier in the design principle *non-bypassability*. **As a reminder:** only trust security checks (including input validation) when they run on an environment you trust.
 This is especially important for JavaScript programs - since JavaScript can run on web browsers, it is easy to send security checks to the web browser and forget that *attackers* can control their own web browsers.
 Any input validation checks you do in an untrusted environment cannot be trusted.
 If you trust your server environment and not the client environment, then all security-relevant checks must be done in the server environment.
 We discussed this already, but it is important to emphasize because it is such a common and serious problem.
 Now let’s move on to how to actually validate input.

+ 🧪 LAB: This course includes some labs.
+They're optional, but you're *strongly* encouraged to try them!
+Please try lab [hello](https://best.openssf.org/labs/hello.html) to see how our labs work.

 ### How Do You Validate Input?

 You should determine what is legal, as narrowly as you reasonably can, and reject anything that does not match that definition.
 Using rules that define what is legal, and by implication rejecting everything else, is called *allowlisting* (the rules themselves are an *allowlist*).
 Synonyms are *goodlisting* (the rules are the *goodlist*) and the historically common *whitelisting* (the rules are the *whitelist*).
 In general, do not do the reverse.
 That is, it is normally a mistake to try to identify what is illegal and write code to reject just those cases.
 This generally insecure approach, where you try to list everything that should be rejected, is called *denylisting* (the rules are a *denylist*).
 Synonyms for denylisting are *badlisting* and the historically common *blacklisting* (the rules are then called a *badlist* or  *blacklist*).
 Denylisting typically leads to security vulnerabilities, because if you forget to handle one or more important cases of illegal input, it could be an opportunity for an attacker.
 If you forget to allow a case, you get a bug report and your software fails securely.
 Besides, it is usually much easier to simply identify *what is allowed* and only allow those inputs.
 In a few rare cases you *can* absolutely be certain that you have enumerated all possible bad inputs, in which case denylisting is okay, but those are rare.
 Generally denylisting leads to trouble.